 Caltech does not have an official TA requirement.
 As of the 2017-18 school year, Caltech Chemistry now requires you to teach at least one 9 unit course, which has to be completed before your fourth year.
 As most new students don’t come in with any funding, you’ll essentially fulfill this teaching requirement within the first year.
 The classes which you TA are typically assigned by the time you attend orientation based on your subfields.

-As more general advice, feel free to check out my posts on which questions to ask before joining a lab and which criteria you should consider when choosing a research advisor.
-I would also like to point out that, at Caltech, you do not necessarily have to do research under a chemistry faculty and plenty of chemistry students are part of labs in other departments.
+Also, as more general advice, feel free to check out my posts on which questions to ask before joining a lab and which criteria you should consider when choosing a research advisor.
+I would also like to point out that, at Caltech, you do not necessarily have to do research under a chemistry faculty and plenty of chemistry students are part of labs in other departments (like me!).

 Note: If you are not aware of what the term candidacy or committee is referring to, please check out my Grad School Jargon post to familiarize yourself which certain terms you’ll hear a lot during your admissions/acceptance process.